jtauber/pengolodh/README.md

 ## To Run

-- `pengolodh volume <book-id-or-path>`
+- `pengolodh title <book-id-or-path>`

-will either print the title of the volume or, if the assertions are too strict, throw an exception.
+will either print the title (from both metadata and ncx) of the volume or, if the assertions are too strict, throw an exception.

 - `pengolodh spine <book-id-or-path>`